-House Bill 895 seeks to amend and create various sections of Florida law concerning prostitution and related offenses.
-It introduces new definitions for terms such as "adult," "assignation," "commercial sex," and "prostitution" under section 796.011, while prohibiting adults from engaging in prostitution and establishing criminal penalties for violations.
-The bill mandates educational programs for individuals convicted of these offenses, repeals section 796.04 related to coercion into prostitution, and amends section 796.06 to redefine unlawful activities associated with maintaining spaces for commercial sex.
-Additionally, it modifies section 796.07 to prohibit offering something of value in exchange for sexual activity, reclassifying penalties based on the number of offenses and requiring community service, educational programs, civil penalties, and sexually transmitted disease testing for those convicted.
+House Bill 895 seeks to amend and create various sections of Florida law concerning prostitution and related offenses, introducing new definitions such as "adult," "assignation," "commercial sex," and "prostitution."
+The bill establishes section 796.031, which prohibits adults from engaging in prostitution and outlines criminal penalties for violations.
+It also allows for the admissibility of testimony regarding the reputation of locations involved in such charges and mandates educational programs for individuals convicted of these offenses.
+Additionally, the bill repeals section 796.04, which addresses coercion into prostitution, and amends section 796.06 to reclassify penalties for maintaining spaces for commercial sex from misdemeanors to felonies based on the number of offenses.

 Statutes affected: